Psychology and Homelessness

 Ms Erin Fearn Smith

-I am a psychologist and rehabilitation counsellor, teaching at the University of Sydney, and undertaking PhD research with a focus on identifying cognitive impairment and brain injury among people experiencing homelessness.
+I am a psychologist and rehabilitation counsellor lecturing at the University of Sydney, and undertaking PhD research identifying cognitive impairment and brain injury in people experiencing homelessness.

-My experience working with people experiencing homelessness in clinical, service management and policy roles spans 20+years in not-for-profit and local government environments in Australia, New Zealand and the UK.
-Locally I have been fortunate to contribute to the establishment of some key Sydney innovative Housing First programs, including Platform 70 and Common Ground.
+My experience of working with people experiencing homelessness in clinical, service management and policy roles spans 25+years in not-for-profit and local government environments in Australia, New Zealand and the UK.
+Locally, I have been fortunate to contribute to the establishment of some key innovative Housing First programs in Sydney, including Platform 70 and Common Ground.

-Alongside teaching and research, I operate a private practice delivering supervision to psychologists and other professionals working in homelessness, and supporting NGO providers towards best practice in service design, service delivery, data collection and impact measurement.
-I am passionate about homelessness resolution, and see a leading role for psychologists in this area.
+Alongside teaching and research, I operate a small private practice delivering supervision to people working in homelessness and supportive housing, and supporting NGO providers towards best practice in service design, service delivery, data collection and impact measurement.
+I am passionate about homelessness resolution, and see psychologists as having the opportunity to take a leading role in this space.

 Secretary